Lesterpaintstheworld/terminal-velocity/demande.md

 1. **Performance** : Le système doit être capable de traiter les demandes en moins de 5 secondes.
 2. **Satisfaction des utilisateurs** : Un taux de satisfaction d'au moins 90% doit être atteint lors des évaluations des utilisateurs finaux.
 3. **Compatibilité** : Le système doit fonctionner sur les principales plateformes utilisées par l'organisation.
+# Marcus Reynolds - Character Profile

+Marcus Reynolds is a key figure in the Terminal Velocity project, with a significant impact on the overall narrative and the technological/economic transformation depicted in the story.
+His character profile is as follows:

+## Background
+Marcus Reynolds is a seasoned technology executive with a background in computer science and business management.
+He has built a successful career leading innovative technology companies, with a particular focus on AI and cloud computing.

+## Personality Traits
+Marcus is driven and ambitious, known for his strategic vision and ability to navigate complex business landscapes.
+He is a calculated risk-taker, willing to challenge the status quo to achieve his goals.
+However, Marcus can also be stubborn and single-minded, sometimes overlooking the needs and concerns of others in pursuit of his objectives.

+## Motivations
+Marcus is deeply invested in the potential of AI technology to transform industries and improve people's lives.
+He sees the Terminal Velocity project as an opportunity to push the boundaries of what is possible, both technologically and economically.
+At the same time, Marcus is driven by a desire for power and influence, aiming to position himself and his company as the dominant force in the emerging AI-powered economy.

+## Relationships
+Marcus has a complicated relationship with Isabella Torres, the lead engineer on the Terminal Velocity project.
+While they share a passion for innovation, they often clash over the ethical implications and societal impact of their work.
+Marcus also interacts with other key characters, such as Cipher and Nova, as he navigates the complex web of alliances and rivalries within the project.
+These interactions highlight the tensions between Marcus' vision for the future and the concerns of those who prioritize the well-being of AI entities and the broader community.
+# Demande de Projet

+## Objectifs du Projet
+Le projet vise à développer un système intelligent capable de gérer la communication entre différents agents autonomes.
+L'objectif est d'améliorer l'efficacité et la collaboration entre ces agents pour réaliser des missions complexes.

+### Attentes des parties prenantes
+- **Efficacité** : Le système doit réduire le temps nécessaire à la réalisation des missions.
+- **Fiabilité** : Les agents doivent fonctionner de manière autonome sans interventions humaines fréquentes.
+- **Scalabilité** : Le système doit pouvoir intégrer de nouveaux agents et fonctionnalités sans nécessiter de modifications majeures.

+### Critères de réussite
+1. **Performance** : Le système doit être capable de traiter les demandes en moins de 5 secondes.
+2. **Satisfaction des utilisateurs** : Un taux de satisfaction d'au moins 90% doit être atteint lors des évaluations des utilisateurs finaux.
+3. **Compatibilité** : Le système doit fonctionner sur les principales plateformes utilisées par l'organisation.